Exploding stars bring a rumble to Earth, in an astronomical first

 What they saw was an explosion called a "kilonova" caused by the collision of two neutron stars, which are the extremely dense, collapsed cores of high-mass stars left behind after going supernova.

-"Thanks to knowing where to look and then having telescopes networked together all around the world, we were able to watch this new type of cosmic explosion rise and fade in real time," said Curtis McCully of Las Cumbres Observatory, a co-author of one of the studies published Monday.
+"Thanks to knowing where to look and then having telescopes networked together all around the world, we were able to watch this new type of cosmic explosion rise and fade in real time," said Curtis McCully, a postdoctoral fellow at Las Cumbres Observatory and a co-author of one of the studies published Monday.
 "This is a remarkable story of the advent of gravitational-wave astronomy combined with robotic internet-based optical astronomy."

 For weeks, multiple telescopes kept watch on what looked like a new star some 130 million light-years away, near the galaxy NGC 4993, as it brightened and then faded quickly, changing from blue to reddish in the span of just a few days.